Kenmaaa05/EchoChamber/README.md

 - More easter eggs (never stop never stopping)
 - Typing indicators — if the mood strikes
 - Smooth transitions, sound effects and more synth-vibe (for that extra flair)
+- Media upload if possible (GIFs and stickers carry the conversation!)

 ## 🚀 Getting Started